Thomas Wylde (clothier): Death

-Thomas Wylde died on 11 August 1559 soon after Queen Elizabeth acceded to the throne 17 November 1558.
+Thomas Wylde died on 11 August 1559 soon after Queen Elizabeth acceded to the throne on 17 November 1558.

 Charitable bequests

 Worcester Free School

-While attending parliament Wylde obtained from the crown £6 a year for its master.
-He then bequeathed Little Pitchcroft and 4½ acres in Great Pitchcroft to re-establish the Free school, and Trinity almshouses.
-In 1848 these endowments were described: "land now producing, with subsequent donations, an income of nearly £300 (1848): the buildings, situated partly in the parish of St. Nicholas, and partly in that of St. Swithin, consist of a schoolroom, with a dwelling-house for the master, and 29 apartments for the almspeople.
+While attending parliament, Wylde obtained from the crown £6 a year for its master.
+He then bequeathed Little Pitchcroft and 4½ acres in Great Pitchcroft to re-establish the Free school, now the Royal Grammar School Worcester, and Trinity almshouses.
+In 1848 these endowments were described: "land now producing, with subsequent donations, an income of nearly £300 (1848): the buildings, situated partly in the parish of St. Nicholas, and partly in that of St. Swithun, consist of a schoolroom, with a dwelling-house for the master, and 29 apartments for the almspeople.

+A school house at the current Royal Grammar School Worcester is named in Wylde's honour, in response to his contributions to the school.

 Other bequests

 His will has been lost but such portion of it which does survive within the Worcester city records includes in addition to arrangements for his widow and children and his brothers and sisters and his two fathers-in-law;

 "Thomas Wylde, clothier, 1558, includes "Our blessed Lady" among the Divine Beings to whom he bequeaths his soul; desires "that there be at my burial as many prestes and clarckes to praye for my soule as may be convenyant, and a sermond made by some discrete lerned man, having for his paynes 6s.
 8d.; "to twelve pore men to bear lightes at my buriall, a black gown each; "to the pore, to pray for my soule and all Christen sowles," .£13.
 6s.
 8d.; "lykewyse to the pore at or before my monthes mynde, "£6.
 13s.
 4d.

 "Upon the highways between Worcester and Kempsey he orders £20 to be laid out.
 For "ye mariage of 20 maidens to be maryed within the cittie of Worcester within two yeares next after my deathe," £20, by 20s. each, at the discretion of the executors, "Where need shall require."
-He gave Little Pitchcroft and 4½ acres of meadow in Great Pitchcroft to the Corporation on condition that within two years after his decease they shoidd erect and establish a free school in the city "to bringe uppe youthe in their A B, mattens, evensonge, and other lernynge, "which shall make them mete and reddie to ye Kinges gramer scole," but if not done within two years then the said lands to revert to his heirs,"if his wife married again, "then the children's portions to be put into the Chamber of the city, unless her husbande shall finde sufficient suretie for the same."
+He gave Little Pitchcroft and 4½ acres of meadow in Great Pitchcroft to the corporation on condition that within two years after his decease they shoidd erect and establish a free school in the city "to bringe uppe youthe in their A B, mattens, evensonge, and other lernynge, "which shall make them mete and reddie to ye Kinges gramer scole," but if not done within two years then the said lands to revert to his heirs,"if his wife married again, "then the children's portions to be put into the Chamber of the city, unless her husbande shall finde sufficient suretie for the same."

 "To every one of his apprentices and journeymen he leaves a black coat and 6s.
 8d., and to each of his maid servants a black gown and 6s.
 8d.
 His wife and son Robert were appointed executors; and his father Walle, his father Ledington, and his cousin Heywood, are desired to be "overseers" of the will."